IamSebastianDev/flotsam/readme.md

 // create and connect to the database instance const db = new Flotsam({
     root: './store', // Physical directory to store the documents in
-    auth: '<secret key>', // A secret key to ensure encryption on disk
+    auth: '<secret key>', // An optional secret key to ensure encryption on disk.
+If left blank, no encryption happens.
     log: './store/.log', // Location for physical log file, leave empty to suppress log });
 await db.connect();